Sign Up For The Japanese Beetle Newsletter!

 CFIA Guidance for the movement of plants, plant parts and soil leaving a Japanese beetle-regulated area located within British Columbia.

-Regulated ArticlesTime of YearExamplesLife Stage PresentMovement Certificate Required?
+Regulated ArticlesTime of YearExamplesMovement Certificate Required?

-Plants and plant parts with soil attachedYear roundPotted plants, turfgrass, sod, ornamental grasses, raked plant debris with soilEggs, larvae, pupae and/or adult beetles Yes
+Plants and plant parts with soil attachedYear roundPotted plants, turfgrass, sod, ornamental grasses, raked plant debris with soilYes

-Plants and above-ground plant parts, that are substantially free from soilJune 15 – October 15Grass clippings, pruning waste and branches with leaves attachedAdult beetles Yes
+Plants and plant parts with no soil attached (above ground)June 15 – October 15Grass clippings, pruning waste and branches with leaves attachedNo

-Plants and above-ground plant parts, that are substantially free from soilJanuary 1 - June 14, October 16 - December 31Grass clippings, pruning waste and branches with leaves attachedn/aNo
+Plants and plant parts with no soil attached (above ground)January 1 - June 14, October 16 - December 31Grass clippings, pruning waste and branches with leaves attachedNo

 Table extracted from 4.0, Movement Requirements for regulated articles leaving the regulated area, CFIA’s Guidance for the movement of plants, plant parts and soil leaving a Japanese beetle regulated area located within BC